dipcode-software/django-ajax-cbv/README.rst

-Django Ajax views
+Django Ajax CBV
 =================

 |Build Status| |Codacy Badge| |Coverage Status| |BCH compliance|

-Django module to easily use generic views with ajax.
+Django module to easily use generic Class Based Views with ajax.

 Table of contents:
  * `How to install`_;